top of page

 2. Is it the desire to uncover truths?

-3. Give a voice to the unheard stories?
-Or do you enjoy the art of storytelling and using it to inform and educate people?
+3. Do I want to give a voice to unheard stories?
+Or do I enjoy storytelling to inform and educate people?

 Step 2: Explore the Field

-There is a bit of a stereotype about Journalism.
-Many people assume Journalism is only the reporting we see on news channels, but that is merely the tip of the iceberg.
+There are many stereotypes about journalism.
+Many think it’s only the reporting we see on news channels, but that is only the tip of the iceberg.

 Step 3: Build the Basics

-Becoming a journalist demands a few core skills:
+To become a journalist, you’ll need a few core skills:

 • Writing clearly and quickly